 Who has the time to actually go out, window shop, and physically go into a stores nowadays?
 Everyone seems to be running out of time.
 Most people have succumbed to online shopping.
 The performance of e-commerce sites in the last ten years can attest to that.
-Life has become hectic and every day is a continuous struggle in time management.
+Life has become hectic, and every day is a continuous struggle in time management.
 The luxury and the smart deals that we get from online stores have lured us into a new and perhaps indispensable culture.
 E-commerce has revolutionized business.
 As the years go by, the battle of the best store builder continues.
-This 2017, two online store builders have fought for the spotlight – Shopify and Wix.
+Two online store builders have fought for the spotlight – Shopify and Wix.

 Choosing between the two is tough, but with this thorough comparison, you’ll hopefully come into the conclusion on what platform is best for your needs, and once and for all, end your dilemma.
-We have deep insight into this topic since we offer E-Commerce Development services to our clients, and we wanted to offer some of the wisdom we’ve gained from using both platforms.
+We have deep insight into this topic since we offer e-Commerce development services to our clients, and we wanted to offer some of the wisdom we’ve gained from using both platforms.

 Basically, most online store sellers would choose an e-commerce store builder that is all inclusive, one that would provide them with everything they need for their website to grow.
 What you choose affects your business short term and long term.
 In the long run, the functionality, versatility, and your brand identity are all affected and influenced by the platform that you choose.
 For example, there is no such thing as a perfect house for everyone.
 We all have our own dream house, one that suits our own needs and preferences.
-The same is true in choosing an ecommerce builder.
+The same is true in choosing an e-commerce builder.
 One size simply doesn’t fit all.

 The online store builder that you pick is your landlord.
 Getting one can be likened to leasing an office space.
 You can choose your own wall paint, take control of what decors to use, and clean the whole area.
 But when it comes to the major issues, the landlord is still in charge.
 Plumbing, construction, and security are still left in the hands of the landlord.
 This is also what happens when you use an online store builder.
 The most crucial question to ask yourself is this: which one provides me utmost assistance and convenience while also giving me control?

-E-Commerce Development Battle of 2017: A Detailed Comparison of Shopify and Wix
+A Detailed Comparison of Shopify and Wix

 When you window shop, your decision to come in depends on the store’s front.
 Looks matter when it comes to business.
 Your customer’s first impression lasts.
 It’s the same way with online stores.
 The overall look reflects the nature of your business.
 One thing is for sure; your website should both be designed appropriately in accordance with your business.
 Take for example, if you are selling artwork, you cannot choose a grid layout.
 You need a website that would promote each piece for you to sell.
 Luckily, Both Shopify and Wix are abundant with design options.